freedomofpress/securedrop/docs/hardware.md

  * 1 x two-factor authentication device

-We recommend using either a mobile phone capable of running [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en) or a [YubiKey](http://www.yubico.com/products/yubikey-hardware/yubikey/).
+We recommend using either a smartphone capable of running [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en) or a [YubiKey](http://www.yubico.com/products/yubikey-hardware/yubikey/).

 ### Network firewall

 An important part of SecureDrop's security model involves segmenting the infrastructure from the Internet and/or the corporate environment.
 For this reason, we recommend that you get:

- * 1 x firewall with pfsense and minimum three NICs.
+ * 1 x firewall with pfSense and minimum three NICs.

-We recommend getting a Netgate firewall with pfsense pre-installed, and you can choose from a firewall with [2 GB of system memory](http://store.netgate.com/NetgateAPU2.aspx) or one with [4 GB of system memory](http://store.netgate.com/APU4.aspx).
+We recommend getting a Netgate firewall with pfSense pre-installed, and you can choose from a firewall with [2 GB of system memory](http://store.netgate.com/NetgateAPU2.aspx) or one with [4 GB of system memory](http://store.netgate.com/APU4.aspx).

 ## Appendix

 ### Notes on the NUCs

-There is a variety of available NUCs, and each different model supports different hardware specs and peripheral connectors.
+There are a variety of available NUCs, and each different model supports different hardware specs and peripheral connectors.
 For hardware testing, I have been using:

 #### D34010WYK